loophp/collection/docs/pages/api.rst

 Enforce a single type in the collection at runtime.
 If the collection contains *objects*, they will either be expected to implement the same interfaces or be of the exact same class (no inheritance logic applies).

-Note that the current logic allows *arrays* of any type in the collection.
+Note that the current logic allows *arrays* of any type in the collection, as well as *null*.

 .. warning:: This will trigger an ``InvalidArgumentException`` if the collection contains elements of mixed types when consumed.